 Personality disorders are characterized by unhealthy thinking and behavior patterns.
-The disorderly functioning induced by the condition may impair relationships in school or the workplace.
-Severe impairments can also promote substance abuse and/or social isolation disorders.
+The disorderly functioning induced by the condition may impair school or workplace relationships.
+Severe impairments can also promote substance abuse and social isolation disorders.

 Personality disorders typically manifest during early adulthood, particularly in the teen years.
 There are a variety of Personality disorders which can be categorized into three clusters.

 (PDD).
 PDD features distrusting and suspicious thoughts about others’ motives or actions, paranoid thinking, misperception of remarks as personal insults, angry responses to perceived abuses, and holding grudges.

 (SPD).
 SPD is characterized by isolating behaviors, a limited range of emotional expression, an inability to pick up social cues, seeming disconnected, unengaged, or indifferent to others, and lacking interest in sex or personal relationships.